“Labor Omnia Vincit” McKay Law

 Defective Products

-Product malfunctions can cause product-related facial trauma.
+Product malfunctions can cause facial injuries.

 The Damages Picture for Facial Injuries